 C. alnicola - similar, farinaceous taste and cartilaginous cap cuticle.

-C. maxima - up to 20cm or more, stocky, usually orangish.
+'Clitocybe' maxima - stocky variety of I. 'gibba' up to 20cm or more, stocky, usually orangish.
 Leucopaxillus giganteus is even bigger but greyer.

-I. geotropa - very similar, slight umbo, paler with less colour.
-Leucopaxillus giganteus has no umbo.
+I. geotropa - very similar but slight umbo, paler with less colour.
+Leucopaxillus giganteus has no umbo and easily removable gills.